qlyoung/lagopus/docs/usage.rst

 Lagopus is designed around the concept of a ``Job``.
 A job is an individual fuzzing session.
-Associated with a job are resources such as the containers used to run it, the input zip defining it, its results, its location on the disk, and so on.
+Associated with a job are resources such as the containers used to run it, the input zip defining it, its results, its location on the storage volume, and so on.

 Each Job has a page in the interface that provides all information about it.
-This includes its current status, fine-grained statistics about the progress of fuzzing, a table of any discovered crashes, code coverage information (not yet implemented), its resource limits, and what node it is running on.
-This job page is accessed by clicking on the name of the job from the Dashboard.
+This includes its current status, fine-grained statistics, progress information for running jobs, a table of any discovered crashes, code coverage information (not yet implemented), its resource limits, and what node it is running on.
+This page is accessible by clicking on the name of the job from the Dashboard.

 Creating Jobs
 ^^^^^^^^^^^^^